Ansari-Muskan01/PowerBI/DAX.md

 Normal functions → directly work on a column.
 X functions → first calculate for each row, then give the final result.

-DAX Operators

-1 - Arithmetic Operators
-+    Addition
--    Subtraction
-*    Multiplication
-/    Division

-Comparison Operators
-=     Equal to
-<>    Not equal to
- >     Greater than
-<     Less than
->=    Greater than or equal to
-<=    Less than or equal to

-Logical Operators
-&&    AND
-||    OR

-Calculate the salary after a 10% hike.
-Calculate the remaining salary amount after deducting 10%.